Grasia/inequality_coefficients/README.md

     gini_coeff = ineq.gini_coeff(data)
     ratio_top_rest = ineq.ratio_top10_rest(data)

+# Development

+To setup the development environment install all the dev dependiencies with `pip install -r requirements.txt` and install the latest version in your sites-packages with `python setup.py develop`.

+## Run tests

+I use pytest.
+Install it with `pip install -U pytest` and run the test with the development setup with `pytest`.

 Acknowledgements
 ----------------

-Firstly, I was based on Felipe Ortega's wikixray code for implementing the gini coefficient, however, my code has changed so much and I'm using numpy as backend.
+Firstly, I was based on Felipe Ortega's wikixray code for implementing the gini coefficient, however, my code has changed so much (I have even fixed a bug in his code) and also now I'm using numpy as backend.

 Anyway, I want to thank him for open sourcing that project.